flet-dev/website/docs/controls/column.md

 ### `scroll_to(offset, delta, key, duration, curve)`

-Moves scroll position to either absolute `offset`, relatively on `delta` or to the control with specified `key`.
+Moves scroll position to either absolute `offset`, relative `delta` or jump to the control with specified `key`.

 `offset` is an abosulte value between minimum and maximum extents of a scrollable control, for example: